amiaopensource/open-workflows/README.md

 ## Documentation

+- [University of Michigan ICPSR](http://www.icpsr.umich.edu/icpsrweb/content/datamanagement/preservation/index.html): "This guide describes digital preservation practices at ICPSR, the primary objective of which is to ensure long-term access to the more than 500,000 files in our collection."
 - [York University Preservation Documentation](https://github.com/yorkulibraries/preservation_documentation): Version controlled draft versions of York University Libraries' digital preservation policy and documentation.

 ## Resources